History of atheism: State atheism

 The majority of Nazi Party members did not leave their churches.
 Evans wrote that, by 1939, 95 percent of Germans still called themselves Protestant or Catholic, while 3.5 percent were gottgläubig (lit. "believing in god") and 1.5 percent atheist.
 Most in these latter categories were "convinced Nazis who had left their Church at the behest of the Party, which had been trying since the mid 1930s to reduce the influence of Christianity in society".
 The majority of the three million Nazi Party members continued to pay their church taxes and register as either Roman Catholic or Evangelical Protestant Christians.
 Gottgläubig was a nondenominational Nazified outlook on god beliefs, often described as predominantly based on creationist and deistic views.
 Heinrich Himmler was a strong promoter of the gottgläubig movement and did not allow atheists into the SS, arguing that their "refusal to acknowledge higher powers" would be a "potential source of indiscipline".

-Across Eastern Europe following World War II, new Communist states were antipathetic to religion.
+Across Eastern Europe following World War II, new Communist states were hostile to religion.
 Persecutions of religious leaders followed.
 Nearly all schools of the churches and many of the church buildings were closed, children were taught atheism, and clergy were imprisoned by the thousands.
 Albania under Enver Hoxha became in 1967 a formally declared atheist state, the only such as of 2022, going far beyond what most other countries had attempted—completely prohibiting religious observance and systematically repressing and persecuting adherents.
 Article 37 of the Albanian Constitution of 1976 stipulated, "The state recognizes no religion, and supports atheistic propaganda in order to implant a scientific materialistic world outlook in people."

 Further post-war communist victories in the East saw religion purged by regimes across China, North Korea and much of Indo-China.
 In 1949, mainland China became a Communist state under the leadership of Mao Zedong's Chinese Communist Party.
 Under Mao, China became officially atheist, and though some religious practices were permitted to continue under state supervision, religious groups deemed a threat to order have been suppressed — as with Tibetan Buddhism from 1959 and Falun Gong in the 21st century.
 Religious schools and social institutions were closed, foreign missionaries expelled, and local religious practices discouraged.
 During the Cultural Revolution, Mao instigated "struggles" against the Four Olds: "old ideas, customs, culture, and habits of mind".
 In 1999, the Communist Party launched a three-year drive to promote atheism in Tibet, saying intensifying propaganda on atheism is "especially important for Tibet because atheism plays an extremely important role in promoting economic construction, social advancement and socialist spiritual civilization in the region".
 According to Encyclopædia Britannica in 2022, around half of the population claimed to be nonreligious or atheist.